Krimx/Rifts-Apart-Datapack/README.md

 Future updates will have:

 	-Combat levelling.
 	-Viewing level xp above the hotbar for a short period of time after you get some xp.
-	-(Maybe) improved crafting system.
+(Done) -(Maybe) improved crafting system.
 	-More items.
 	-Even more powerful items for end-game players.